Enhancing the efficiency of quantum-dot-based single-photon source designs by suppressing background emission using concentric rings: Infinitely long nanowire

 \section{Infinitely long nanowire}

-The starting point of the optimization is the bare nanowire for which we will then add rings.
-In this section, we will therefore present the normalized emission rates of a QD with an emission wavelength of $\lambda_0=\SI{895}{nm}$ placed on-axis of an infinitely long GaAs nanowire without any rings.
-A sketch of the nanowire with an embedded QD is shown in Fig. (\ref{nanowire_power_part1}a) and the cross-sectional view in Fig. (\ref{nanowire_power_part1}b).

-In Fig. (\ref{nanowire_power_part1}c) the emission rates into the guided modes, the radiation modes and their sum is shown as a function of the wire diameter, $D$.
-For the smallest diameters all emission is suppressed as the fundamental mode is weakly confined and the emission into the radiation modes is suppressed due to the dielectric screening effect\cite{Bleuse2011,Claudon13}.
-Then the power into the fundamental mode rapidly increases as the confinement of the mode increases and thus also the electrical field at the center of the wire, whereas the emission into the radiation modes is still suppressed due to the dielectric screening effect.
-This is also the region, where the $\beta$ factor (right y-axis in Fig. (\ref{nanowire_power_part1}c)) is the largest and reaches a value of $\beta_{\rm HE_{11}}=0.9581$ at $D=\SI{0.218}{\mu m}$.
-As the diameter increases, the emission into the fundamental mode decreases due to the decreased confinement and field strength and so does the $\beta$ factor.
-Furthermore, more guided modes appear and they appear in pairs where the $\mathrm{EH}_{1,n}$ modes provide a discontinuous increase in the SE rate, quickly peak and then decrease, whereas the SE rate contribution from the $\mathrm{HE}_{1,n+1}$ modes increase more slowly and then decrease \cite{wang2021}.
-The emission into radiation modes follows a semi-periodic pattern with peaks and valleys, where the peaks increase in width and decrease in intensity as the diameter increases.
-These peaks also correspond to the peaks in the total emission and at these peaks there will also be dips in the $\beta$ factor.
-Furthermore, there are discontinuous decreases exactly when the new guided modes appear such that the total emission rate is continuous, which showcases the transition between the radiation modes and the guided modes.
+To prepare the subsequent discussion of the effect of the rings, we initially discuss the physics of light emission from a QD placed on axis in the infinitely long bare nanowire with diameter $D$ illustrated in Figs.\ (\ref{nanowire_power_part1}a,b).
+The emission rates into the guided modes and the radiation modes, the total emission rate, and the $\beta$ factor are shown in Fig.\ (\ref{nanowire_power_part1}c) as a function of the diameter.
+For $D \rightarrow 0$, the emission into the radiation modes is suppressed due to the dielectric screening effect\cite{Bleuse2011,Claudon13}.
+For increasing $D$, the power into the fundamental $\mathrm{HE}_{11}$ mode initially increases as the confinement of the mode increases, while the emission into the radiation modes remains suppressed due to the dielectric screening effect.
+Here, $\beta$ reaches its maximum value of $\beta_{\rm HE_{11}}=0.9581$ at $D=\SI{0.218}{\mu m}$.
+As $D$ increases further, the emission into the fundamental $\mathrm{HE}_{11}$ mode decreases due to its increasing mode area, resulting in a decrease in the $\beta$ factor.
+Additional guided modes emerge in pairs: $\mathrm{EH}_{1,n}$ modes cause discontinuous jumps in the guided SE rate, peaking sharply before declining, whereas $\mathrm{HE}_{1,n+1}$ modes increase more gradually before decreasing \cite{wang2021}.
+The emission into radiation modes exhibits a semi-periodic pattern of peaks and valleys, with peaks broadening and decreasing in intensity as the diameter increases.
+These peaks also correspond to peaks in the total emission rate, and at these peaks there will be dips in the $\beta$ factor.
+Furthermore, discontinuous drops in the radiation SE rate occur precisely when new guided modes appear, ensuring continuity in the total emission rate and showcasing the transition between radiation modes and guided modes.